austenb28/CycFlowDec/README.md

 `state`: Integer.
 The starting node for percolation.

 `tol`: Float.
 The minimum contribution tolerance to extend percolation in the network.
 Should be on the range \[0,1\].
 For small networks (*N* < ~7) `tol=0` should be fine.
-For larger networks, `tol` can be be increased to accelerate percolation at the cost of maximum achievable accuracy.
+For larger networks, `tol` can be increased to accelerate percolation at the cost of maximum achievable accuracy.

 ## `CycFlowDec.run(burnin,nstep)`
 Runs percolating cyclic flow decomposition on `F`.
 Stores cycles as keys in the dictionary `CycFlowDec.cycles`, whose items correspond to the unscaled cycle weights.
 Cycles are defined as tuples, where the first node is the lowest index node in the cycle.